-1.6 Methodology- The questionnaire 'Gender Perception' was given to 35 men who are soft & gentle in their temperament, who love to cook and are often bombarded by our society for not being charismatic and extroverted.
+There may be several men who are soft & gentle in their temperament, who love to cook and are often bombarded by our society for not being charismatic and extroverted.
 On the other hand, there may be several women who are naturally extroverted, brave and tough and they are bombarded by our society for not being gentle & submissive.
 Exaggerated differences between men & women, most of which are researched to be individual differences, are glorified and generalized as gender differences.